tverschuren/graylog-huawei-info-center-extractor/README.md

 `iptables -t nat -A PREROUTING -i eth0 -p udp --dport 514 -j REDIRECT --to-port 11002`

+(You can run graylog as root to let it listen directly on port 514, then you would not need this NAT rule, but that's not recommended)

 ### Huawei router config
 The router(s) are configured like this